OmarElyoussoufi/Web_scraper/README.md

 # Web Scraper
-A Web scraper that can help extarct comments from infromational websites then load them in a csv file.
+A Web scraper that can help extarct comments from informational websites then load them in a csv file.

 ## Description